pengsihua2023/HIV-1-M-SPBEnv/README.md

 ## 5. Model training and model evaluation
     cd ./HIV-SPBEnv
     python SPBEnv_Conv_Autoencoder_Attention_final.py
+#### After model training and evaluation are completed, the accuracy based on independent test data will be displayed on the screen, and the model file "HIV-SPBEnv.pth" will be saved in the current directory.
 ## 6. Results
 HIV-SPBEnv was trained by using the original dataset (Table 1) plus the synthetic dataset (Table 2).
 HIV-SPBEnv's classifcation accuracy was 100% for the independent dataset (Table 3).
 ## 7. Model deployment